oniatsu/HotSwitch/README.md

 If you want to use HotSwitch on macOS monterey, use [HotSwitch-HS](https://github.com/oniatsu/HotSwitch-HS).

-HotSwitch-HS uses Hammerspoon, and is rewrited for a substitution of HotSwitch.
+HotSwitch-HS uses Hammerspoon, and is rewriten for a substitution of [HotSwitch](https://github.com/oniatsu/HotSwitch).

 # What is HotSwitch